How to Grow Tomato Plant | How to Make Tomato Plants Grow Faster

 Ripe tomatoes can be plucked by gently pulling at the stem with your fingers.
 Or, use a sharp scissor to snip them off their branches.

-Before you eat tomatoes that you harvest wash them thoroughly with water.
+Before you eat the tomatoes you harvest wash them thoroughly with water.
 This will help to remove any fertilizer residue, dirt, or bacteria.

 The perfect tomatoes for picking will be firm and very red in color, regardless of size, with perhaps some yellow remaining around the stem.